-“She rolls her eyes when you mention long-haulers,” recounts Margo.
+“She rolls her eyes when you mention long Haulers,” recounts Margo.

 Amanda adds, “Don’t just go look at a list of post-COVID clinics online.
-Talk with people and ask them, ‘What kind of luck did you have with this doctor?’”
+Talk with people and ask them, ‘What kind of luck did you have with this doctor?’

 Write Down Your Symptoms

 Plus, brain fog is one of the more common symptoms, and “that can affect the person’s ability to relay this picture of the problem to the provider.”
 Writing down your symptoms can help ensure you don’t skip over any, and your provider is likely to understand what you’re going through.

 Putrino adds that this habit can be useful at any checkup, not just the initial exam.
-Long COVID symptoms are often “invisible,” meaning that they are “happening in spite of normal-seeming physiological testing.”
+Long Covid symptoms are often “invisible,” meaning that they are “happening in spite of normal-seeming physiological testing.”
 That means that having a detailed description of symptoms, and even having a good understanding of things that make symptoms better or worse, can go a long way toward helping your physician build you a personalized care management plan.

 Try One Thing at a Time

 “It’s hard to tease out what is genuinely helping versus what might be a placebo effect or just being taken in combination with five or 10 other therapies, and therefore [discover] that something’s working, but we don’t know what,” says Putrino.

 Join a Support Group

 “There are a lot of people throughout the country who are experiencing similar symptoms,” says Baratta.
-“Getting connected with the support groups, such as Survivor Corps, is a good way to find out about resources in your area for long COVID treatment, as well as ways to manage the symptoms, to some degree, on your own at home.”
+“Getting connected with the support groups, such as Survivor Corps, is a good way to find out about resources in your area for long Covid treatment, as well as ways to manage the symptoms, to some degree, on your own at home.”

 A Note About Finances

-One of the biggest risks of having ong COVID is running out of money, says Amanda, who now lives in a tent at a campsite because she can’t afford a permanent home.
+One of the biggest risks of having long Covid is running out of money, says Amanda, who in 2022 was living in a tent at a campsite because she can’t afford a permanent home.
 Her group has scraped together funds in the past to help patients pay for their medicines, but, she says, some have died while waiting for Medicaid to approve disability payments.